raspberrypilearning/interactive-animation/en/step_8.md

 --- task ---

-Each sprite will have a different algorithm which makes its behaviour unique.
-An algorithm is set of clear instructions in the right order for performing a task.
+Each sprite will have a different algorithm that makes its behaviour unique.
+An algorithm is a set of clear instructions in the right order for performing a task.

 Ask yourself the following questions about your second sprite:
 + Where will you position it?